The Truth About How Marriage Affects Your Credit

 Your spouse’s credit history won’t appear on your credit report.
 Neither will your information appear on your spouse’s credit report.
 So, if your spouse a negative credit history, no one will ever know by looking at your credit report.

-Fortunately, your credit score won’t drop simply because you marry someone with a bad credit history.
-Neither will your score improve on basis of your spouse’s good credit.
-Each spouses’ credit score will continue to be calculated based on the information in his or her own credit report.
+Fortunately, your credit score won’t drop because you marry someone with a bad credit history.
+Neither will your score improve based on your spouse’s good credit.
+Each spouses’ credit score will continue to be calculated based on the information in their credit report.

 Will a Name Change Create a New History?